 In many places, including Afghanistan, doctors and hospitals expect payment in cash at the time of service.
 Your regular U.S. health insurance may not cover doctor and hospital visits in other countries.
 If your policy does not cover you when you travel, it is recommended to purchase a second coverage plan for your trip.
 For more information, please see our medical insurance overseas page.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Afghanistan, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Afghanistan is provided for general reference only and may not be accurate in a particular location or circumstance.
 All drivers face the potential danger of encountering land mines that may have been planted on or near roadways.
 An estimated 5-7 million land mines and large quantities of unexploded ordnance exist throughout the countryside and alongside roads, posing a danger to travelers.
-Robbery and crime are also prevalent on highways outside Kabul.
+Robbery and crime, particularly kidnappings, are also prevalent on highways outside Kabul.
 The transportation system in Afghanistan is marginal, although the international community is constructing modern highways and provincial roads.
 Vehicles are poorly maintained, often overloaded, and traffic laws are not enforced.
 Roadside assistance is non-existent.
 Vehicular traffic is chaotic and must contend with numerous pedestrians, bicyclists, and animals.
 Many urban streets have large potholes and are not well lit.
 Rural roads are not paved.
 With congested roads and abundant pedestrian traffic, vehicle accidents are a serious concern and can escalate into violent confrontations.
 We strongly urge all drivers to drive defensively and pay close attention to their surroundings.

 Please refer to our Road Safety page for more information.